 Type: Soft skill.

-Sales associates are the first frontier representing a retail brand.
+Sales associates are the first line of representation for a retail brand.
 They need to communicate important product info clearly, greet people and excel at small talk.
 This means that verbal communication is a top skill to develop.

 Beyond speaking, active listening is also central to assisting customers efficiently.
 The only way sales associates can go above and beyond is by understanding the customer’s needs on multiple levels.
 To do this, sales associates must develop their listening skills as well.

 Proficiency in another language can be an excellent icebreaker for multilingual customers.
-If you live in an area with a second language present, be sure to encourage your employees to practice their language skills.
+If you live in an area with a second language present, encourage your employees to practice their language skills.

 Related resume skills for sales associates: